Surfsol/Land-BE/notes.md

 knex migrate:make projects-schema-update

 change migration - http://perkframework.com/v1/guides/database-migrations-knex.html

+if need to add a new column:
+create new migration file.
-create new knex migrations file, only add column
+only add additional column to table

 -----------------------------------------------------------------------
 open in sqlite3